 - INFLAMMATION: Inflammation is the name of a group of chemicals (HERE) that allows your cells to communicate with one another.
 They are a vital part of any healing process.
-However, inflammation is another one of the many areas where too much of a good thing can become a bad thing ---- in this case a very bad thing.
+However, inflammation is another one of the many areas where too much of a good thing can become a bad thing —- in many cases, a very bad thing.
 Inflammation comes in two flavors, local and systemic.
-A local inflammation is typically caused by some sort of local injury (a SPRAINED ANKLE for example) or infection (an ingrown toenail).
+A local inflammation is typically caused by some sort of local injury (a SPRAINED ANKLE for example) or INFECTION.
 A “SYSTEMIC INFLAMMATION” is inflammation running rampant throughout your entire body.
 The worse the systemic problem, the more likely you are to find an underlying LEAKY GUT.
-Be aware that Inflammation is the centerpiece of almost every chronic health problem you can name --- even many that have been touted as “GENETIC“.
+Be aware that Inflammation is the centerpiece of almost every chronic health problem you can name — even many (probably most) that have been touted as “GENETIC“.

 - FIBROSIS / SCAR TISSUE: Fibrosis is a synonymous term for Scar Tissue (HERE).
-Although you will hear me use either, in my clinic I typically use ‘Scar Tissue‘ for the simple reason that people are familiar with the word and tend to understand the concept better.
-SCAR TISSUE is tissue, which, instead of its cells lining up in a neat and orderly parallel fashion to each other, is tangled, wadded, and twisted --- sort of like the difference between well-combed hair and a hair tangle (HERE).
-Scar Tissue is very different than normal tissue in several major ways, including the fact that it is weaker, less elastic, and more pain-sensitive --- as much as a thousand times more pain-sensitive.
+Although you will see me use either (as well as the term “DENSIFICATION“), when speaking to patients I typically use ‘Scar Tissue‘ for the simple reason that people are familiar with the word and tend to understand the concept better.
+SCAR TISSUE is tissue, which, instead of its cells lining up in a neat and orderly parallel fashion to each other, is tangled, wadded, and twisted — sort of like the difference between well-combed hair and a hair tangle (HERE).
+Scar Tissue is different than normal tissue in several dramatic ways, including the fact that it is weaker, less elastic, and more pain-sensitive — as much as a thousand times more pain-sensitive (HERE).

 - INFLAMMATION CAUSES FIBROSIS: I’ve previously provided tons of info on this phenomenon (HERE, HERE, HERE, and HERE).
 Be aware, however, that inflammation is a critical part of the healing process.
 When it comes to the musculoskeletal system in particular, inflammation must sometimes be induced in small, local amounts via “HARSH METHODS” in order to stimulate healing processes.

 - DEGENERATION CAUSES FIBROSIS: As joints deteriorate, they move worse.
 Worse movement causes more degeneration.
 That same lack of motion also happens to cause increasing amounts of Fibrosis.
-For instance, DJD causes joints to stiffen, leaving the surrounding musculature and connective tissues weak and stiff, which in turn causes more of the same.
+For instance, DJD causes joints to both thicken and stiffen, leaving the surrounding musculature and connective tissues weak and inflexible, which in turn causes more of the same.